-NB: The Rights in Water and Irrigation Act 1914 is affected by the Soil and Land Conservation Act 1945 section 3, and the Water Agencies (Powers) Act 1984 section 5.

-NB: This Act is affected by Orders published in Gazette 31 May 1985 p.
-1897 and 21 June 1985 p.
-2240.

-2 Now cited as the Water Agencies (Powers) Act 1984.
+of the Water Authority Act 1984 was changed to the Water Agencies (Powers) Act 1984 by the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
+7.

-3 Part II of the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 (No. 73 of 1995) commenced 1 January 1996.
+3 The Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 Pt.
+2 commenced 1 January 1996.

-4 Now known as the Department of Minerals and Energy (see Alteration of Statutory Designations Order (No. 2) 1992 in Gazette 30 June 1992 p.2924).
+4 Under the Public Sector Management Act 1994, the names of departments can be changed.
+At the time of this reprint, the former Department of Land Administration is called the Department of Land Information.

+5 Under the Alteration of Statutory Designations Order 2003, a reference in any law to the Department of Minerals and Energy is read and construed as a reference to the department of the Public Service with the designation “Department of Industry and Resources”, unless the contrary intention appears in the law or the context of the reference otherwise requires.

-5 Marginal notes in the Rights in Water and Irrigation Act 1914 referring to earlier Western Australian legislation and to legislation of other jurisdictions have been omitted from this reprint.
+6 Marginal notes in the Rights in Water and Irrigation Act 1914 referring to earlier Western Australian legislation and to legislation of other jurisdictions have been omitted from this reprint.

+7 Section 48A and the Second Schedule were inserted by the Limitation Act Amendment Act 1954 s.
+8.

+8 The Second Schedule was inserted by the Metric Conversion Act Amendment Act 1973 s.
+4.

-6 Part 8 of the Rights in Water and Irrigation Amendment Act 2000 (No. 49 of 2000) reads as follows —
+9 The Rights in Water and Irrigation Amendment Act 2000 Pt.
+8 reads as follows:

 “